Offering Comprehensive Legal Services To The Residents Of Ventura And Santa Barbara County

 Q: Can I treat with any doctor of my choosing?

 A: Recent changes in the law do entitle the insurance company to maintain medical provider networks from which you must pick your treating doctor.
-However, there are many regulations that must be complied with in order to enforce treatment within the medical provider network and we are often able to refer our clients to a doctor of their choosing.
+However, there are many regulations that must be complied with in order to enforce treatment within the medical provider network, and my firm is often able to refer clients to a doctor of their choosing.

 Q: How long will my case take?